 Sandi Fellman is both a highly acclaimed, internationally collected and published fine art photographer, and a much sought after fashion and still life photographer.
-Her fine art photography is housed in numerous museum collections and important private collections throughout the world (Museum of Modern Art, New York City; The Metropolitan Museum of Art, New York City; La Bibliothèque Nationale, Paris; Los Angeles County Museum of Art, Los Angeles; Houston Museum of Fine Arts, Houston).
+Her fine art photography is housed in numerous museum collections and important private collections throughout the world (Museum of Modern Art, New York City; The Metropolitan Museum of Art, New York City; La Bibliothèque nationale de France, Paris; Los Angeles County Museum of Art, Los Angeles; Houston Museum of Fine Arts, Houston).
 Chado Ralph Rucci, Bill Blass, Saks Fifth Avenue, Clinique, the Art Group, Countess Lucienne Von Doz, and Charlotte Moss are among her commercial clients.

 Fellman’s artwork has been exhibited, published, and reviewed internationally. “…[P]hotographs that transform the humble into amazing objects of desire,” writes Margaret Loke for The New York Times.
 Sandi Fellman’s large scale photographs are at once romantic and contemporary.
 Bordering on abstraction, Fellman’s flower photographs have been elegantly assembled in an award-winning book entitled Open Secret (Edition Stemmle: Zurich, Switzerland, 1999).